ray3du/ray3du/README.md

 # Hi there! 👋

-I'm Edwin (ray3du), a Full-Stack Software Engineer from Nairobi, Kenya.
-I have a strong passion for designing and developing software products that work seamlessly across various devices and platforms.
+I'm Edwin, a serial software producer and a problem solver

 ## About Me